AI4IS/AI4IS.github.io/_pages/about.md

 # 👨‍🎓About

 **Dinghan Wang** is a 2nd-year master student in Control Science and Engineering at Northwestern Polytechnical University.
-His research interest includes: Deep Reinforcement Learning, Computer Vision, Intelligent Systems, UAV, Control systems.
+My research interest includes: Deep Reinforcement Learning, Computer Vision, Intelligent Systems, UAV, Control systems.

-Outside of his academic life, he is an aviation enthusiast and geek.
-He grew up in Harbin, a beautiful city in the northeast of China.
+Outside of my academic life, I am an aviation enthusiast and geek.
+I grew up in Harbin, a beautiful city in the northeast of China.

-Please find his CV [here](../assets/Curriculum_Vitae.pdf).
+Please find my CV [here](../assets/Curriculum_Vitae.pdf).
 He is currently finding a PhD position suitable for me.

 # 🎓Education